mrsimoes/hlnsync/README.md

 ### File Trees: Online and Offline

-The structure of a file tree -- path names, file sizes, mod dates --  may be stored in a one-file database, along with the file hashes.
+The structure of a file tree -- path names, file sizes, mod dates --  may be stored in a one-file database, along with the file hash values.

 Such a database file is an _offline tree_, while the top directory of a file tree with their hash database is an _online trees_.
 (Note: the database file of an online tree is NOT in itself an offline tree, since it does not include the tree directory structure, file names, etc.)

-Most _lnsync_ commands both offline and online trees.
+Most _hlnsync_ commands both offline and online trees.
 For example, an offline tree database may be used as a pattern to reorganize a target directory.

 Using a config file, specific options may be applied to online trees matching glob patterns.

-### File Hashes
+### File Hash Values

-Files are identified by their content hash, using either 32-bit or 64-bit xxHash (a fast, non-cryptographic hash function), or other functions (see Hashing Functions below).
+Files are identified by their content hash value, using either 32-bit or 64-bit xxHash (a fast, non-cryptographic hash function), or other functions (see Hashing Functions below).

-Hash values are stored in local databases, on a single file per tree, by default with a name matching `lnsync-[0-9]+.db`.
+Hash values are stored in local databases, on a single file per tree, by default with a name matching `hlnsync-[0-9]+.db`.
 Only one such file should exist at each location.
 At the time of creation, the numeric part is chosen randomly, to avoid overwriting by accident when doing a full sync.
-Files matching `lnsync-[0-9]+.db` as well as the hash database in use are ignored by _lnsync_ operations.
+Files matching `hlnsync-[0-9]+.db` as well as the hash database in use are ignored by _hlnsync_ operations.

 File modification times are used to detect stale hash values.
 Modification times are not synced to the target.

 ### Hashing Functions

-Using `--hasher=<HASHERNAME>` selects one of the a built-in hashing function, and also changes the default file hash database basename pattern to `lnsync-<HASHERNAME>-[0-9]+.db`.
+Using `--hasher=<HASHERNAME>` selects one of the a built-in hashing function, and also changes the default file hash database basename pattern to `hlnsync-<HASHERNAME>-[0-9]+.db`.

 The built-in hashing functions are: